niklasramo/dragdoll/docs/docs/draggable-drag-item.md

 type getContainerMatrix = () => [DOMMatrix, DOMMatrix];
 ```

-Returns the computed world transform matrix of the [`elementContainer`](#elementoffsetcontainer).
+Returns the world transform matrix of the [`elementContainer`](#elementcontainer), which is computed and cached at the start of the drag.
 The first matrix in the returned array is the world transform matrix and the second matrix is the inverse of the world transform matrix.
-Note that the returned matrices are cached, please use the [`updateContainerMatrices`](#updatecontainermatrices) method to update the matrices if you need to.

 ### getDragContainerMatrix